tomulent/jquerry-mobile-project-template/README.md

 Download a zip copy of this by clicking on the button over on the right.
+After that, keep a copy of he zip locally and unpack it whenever you want to start a new jQuery Mobile project.

-# Contents
+## Contents

 **contents-images**: Where you should put any images you want in your app